A Brief History of Ariel Motorcycles

 Around this time, Dunlop was the only mass producer of pneumatic bicycle tyres.

-Dunlop tyres were fitted to virtually all makes of bicycle produced in the UK.
+Almost all makes of bicycle produced in the UK were fitted with Dunlop tyres.

 In 1896, Dunlop resurrected the Dunlop Cycle Co. and resumed bicycle production.
 This caused unrest in the bicycle manufacturing world as other manufacturers were upset at having to fit a rival’s products to their bicycles.